andr01d-1/andr01d-1.github.io/_posts/2025-03-15-DeepSeek-3FS.md

 - Storage Service: Stores data using the [CRAQ (Chain Replication with Appointed Queries)](https://www.usenix.org/legacy/event/usenix09/tech/full_papers/terrace/terrace.pdf) for data synchronization and ensures high availability through its own mechanisms

 - Client: Uses FUSE clients for performance-insensitive applications and native clients for high performance requirements

-Here is the full translation of the document into English:

 ---